 Brett Murphy is senior director of market development, Industrial Internet of Things (IIoT) with RTI, where he is responsible for RTI's efforts with industry consortia and strategic partners.
 For over 20 years, Brett has worked on controls analysis, hardware-in-the-loop test systems, robotics, real-time software development, and systems engineering in the aerospace and embedded software industries.
 In the distant past, Brett received a BS and MS in Aerospace Engineering from Stanford University.

-Kyoungho An is a Senior Research Engineer at RTI.
+Kyoungho An is a Senior Research Engineer at Real-Time Innovations (RTI).
 He has 10 years of experience with distributed real-time embedded systems.
 His research interest includes publish/subscribe middleware, and deployment and monitoring of distributed systems.
 He has been leading several DOD and DOE funded research projects as a principal investigator.
 He has published research papers in journals and conferences focusing on distributed event-based systems, middleware, and cyber-physical systems.
 He holds a Ph.D. in Computer Science from Vanderbilt University.